dsp0011/heroku_app/dat250-expass1.md

       - heroku "ps:scale web = n" can be used to scale up/down
    - The starting app has a pom.xml file declaring dependencies
      -  Heroku reads this file and dependencies are installed by the use of mvn clean install
    - Heroku apps can be run locally with the command "heroku local"
+   - Short tutorial on git version control
+   - The database tutorial also showed how to connect a database to the app

+# Technical issues  🍔

+There were no techincal issues encountered as most of the programs (Maven, JDK) have already been installed.
+Installation of Heroku went smooth, as its well described in its website.

+# Validation 🌵

+Maven and JDK was working from before, it was only updatedto the most recent versions.
+This was verified by following the Heroku tutorial, which required building the project with maven and running it both locally and on a dyno.

+# Pending Issues 🎨

+There are no pending issues at this point.